inbo/tutorials/content/tutorials/spatial_variograms/index.md

 Due to the systematic effect in the data, the semivariance keeps rising with increasing distance, which does not match the Matérn model.
+Think about it as standing on a slope: if you look uphill, points tend to be higher, downhill, lower, otherwise points level.
+The variance of all points in a fixed circle around you will be much higher, compared to a level field.

-This seems to be a general pattern:
+Even the inverse seems to be a general pattern:

 > **Note**
 >